Duo: Enable Duo Security as a New User

 If you have not enrolled a backup device and/or have not generated bypass codes in advance, you can also get a temporary single-use security code by calling Technology Help or visiting a walk-in location with a valid ID.

-Security Keys (also called Universal Two-Factor or U2F) are tokens that generate passcodes for Duo access.
-You must purchase a Security Key (U2F token) to use this method.
+Security Keys are tokens that generate passcodes for Duo access.
+You must purchase a Security Key to use this method.

 Note: We recommend using a Security Key only if you cannot authenticate Duo using other methods.